 - ½ – 1 lb. white fish, chopped into bite-sized pieces

 - 2–4 Tbs. fresh basil

 - Salt and pepper to taste

 - Add the mussels and/or steamers and simmer until the shells open, about 4-5 minutes.
 Next, add the shrimp and white fish and simmer until cooked through, about 2-3 minutes.
-Top with parsley and basil and add salt and pepper to taste.
+Top with parsley and basil and add and pepper to taste.

 Learn to Make More Soups from the Sea